fibikunle/README-generator/README.md

   # readme-generator

-  The walkthrough video for this application can be found (https://www.loom.com/share/637f23a06f414cf9bda825d7b5def574).
+  The walkthrough video for this application can be found here (https://www.loom.com/share/637f23a06f414cf9bda825d7b5def574).

   ## Project Description
   Task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the [Inquirer package](https://www.npmjs.com/package/inquirer/v/8.2.4).
 This README generator will allow the user to answer a series of specific questions and create a professional complete README based on their responses.